 The University of Washington Psychosomatic Medicine Fellowship is a fully accredited one year program for residents entering their PGY-5 year after completing an ACGME accredited General Psychiatry Residency Program.
-Our mission is to provide excellent, multidisciplinary subspecialty training in Consultation-Liaison Psychiatry by integrating broad clinical experiences with comprehensive didactic training, close clinical supervision, and scholarly time which allows a fellow to pursue research and educational activities in a specialized area of interest.
+Our mission is to provide excellent, multidisciplinary subspecialty training in Consultation-Liaison Psychiatry by integrating broad clinical experiences with comprehensive didactic training, close clinical supervision, and weekly protected scholarly time which allows a fellow to pursue research and educational activities in a specialized area of interest.
 Our program provides leadership and organizational skill development together with strong clinical teaching.
 This drives our mission of developing qualified, competent, compassionate and ethically-minded academic and community-based clinical leaders in the area of Psychosomatic Medicine.